FIRST ALERT WEATHER DAY... A MESSY MIX MAY CAUSE TRAVEL ISSUES

 WEDNESDAY: NE 5-15 MPH

-TODAY: Snow or a wintry mix...
-Turning to rain late in the day.
-Slick roads possible. (see above narrative) HIGH: 38
+AFTERNOON: Wet snow (or wintry mix) turns to rain.
+Slick roads possible WEST. (see above narrative) HIGH: 38

 TONIGHT: Evening showers.
 An icy drizzle possible NORTH.
 LOW: 36, steady temps